Confusedfish/confusedfish.github.io/_posts/2017-Italy-Plans/2017-7-08-Monte-Argentario.md

 map-filter: '[ "==", "step", 1 ]'
 map-bounds: '[ [11.045,42.3359], [11.314,42.487]]'
 ---

+It's an island connected to the mainland by road.

 - Viewpoints / Choice beaches
 - Places to stay